-A total of 400 farmers who cultivate in the New Forest-Duff House Agro Park in Manchester now have improved irrigation access following the commissioning of a new $30.3 million industrial pump that will serve the area, on June 29.
+A total of 400 farmers who cultivate in the New Forest-Duff House Agro Park in Manchester now have improved irrigation access following the June 29 commissioning of a new $30.3 million industrial pump that will serve the area.

 The facility was jointly funded by the World Bank, through its Rural Economic Development Initiative (REDI) being implemented by the Jamaica Social Investment Fund (JSIF), and the National Irrigation Commission (NIC), which contributed $9 million of the cost.

 Industry, Commerce, Agriculture and Fisheries Minister, Hon.
 Karl Samuda, thanked the stakeholder entities for assisting to facilitate improved irrigation for the farmers.

 In a message read by Permanent Secretary, Donovan Stanberry, Mr. Samuda emphasised the importance of ensuring that farmers have adequate supplies of water.
 This, he said, is in order to ensure that the agricultural sector is in a position to contribute meaningfully to economic growth.

 “Without water we cannot hope to grow the agricultural sector in a meaningful and sustainable way.
 So, the commissioning of this pump and irrigation system will ensure that farmers in the area have greater access to a consistent supply of water,” Mr. Samuda added.

 Meanwhile, Minster without Portfolio, Hon.
 J.C.
 Hutchinson, also welcomed the new facility’s commissioning, noting that the South Manchester/South St.Elizabeth region was a traditionally dry area.

 In this regard, he said the new facility would contribute to increasing the volume of production tenfold by bringing irrigation to the beneficiaries.